-RPM/SURFACE SPEED: is the spindle speed.
+RPM/SURFACE SPEED: is the spindle speed when the Advanced Features Option is active.
 Enter data and press INC SET for RPM or ABS SET for SFM or SMM.
 If the drill is programmed using CSS the RPM will be calculated based on what drill diameter you enter to tool setup mode.